 Exploring .NET Classes

 With .NET, a class defines an object in terms of properties, methods, etc. Objects and object occurrences are fundamental to PowerShell, where cmdlets produce and consume objects.
-The Get-Process command returns objects of the class System.Diagnostics.Process.
-When you use Get-ChildItem to return files and folders, the output is a set of objects based on the class System.IO.FileInfo and System.IO.DirectoryInfo.
+The Get-Process command returns objects of the System.Diagnostics.Process class.
+When you use Get-ChildItem to return files and folders, the output is a set of objects based on the System.IO.FileInfo and System.IO.DirectoryInfo classes.

 In most cases, your console activities and scripts use the objects created automatically by PowerShell commands.
 But you can also use the New-Object command to create occurrences of any class as necessary.
 This book shows numerous examples of creating an object using New-Object.

 Within .NET, you have two kinds of object definitions: .NET classes and .NET types.
 A type defines a simple object that lives, at runtime, on your CPU’s stack.
 Classes, being more complex, live in the global heap.
 The global heap is a large area of memory that .NET uses to hold object occurrences during a PowerShell session.
-In almost all cases, the difference between type and class is probably not overly relevant to IT Professionals using PowerShell.
+In almost all cases, the difference between type and class is probably not overly relevant to IT professionals using PowerShell.

 After a script or even a part of a script has run, .NET can tidy up the global heap in a process known as garbage collection.
 The garbage collection process is also not important for IT professionals (in most cases).
 The scripts you see in this book, for example, are not generally impacted by the garbage collection process, nor are most production scripts.
 For more information on the garbage collection process in .NET, see https://docs.microsoft.com/dotnet/standard/garbage-collection/.